Everything you need to know about Cyber Essentials scheme

 Cyber Essentials certification process involves testing the following 5 technical controls of your IT infrastructure.

 - Patch Management

 4. What type of Cyber Essentials should you go for?
 What's the difference?

-We would recommend you go for Cyber Essentials Plus.
+We would recommend you go and apply for the Cyber Essentials Plus certification.
 The reason being, Cyber Essentials plus certification involves an onsite audit and testing the technical security controls from the Certification body. the certification process ensures that you have the required technical controls in place.
 Although it costs more to achieve CE Plus certification it is absolutely worth it.

 On the other hand, CE is a straightforward exercise where you answer the self-assessment questionnaire from the certification body and they will evaluate your answers.
 If all goes well you will pass and certificate will be issued.

 In layman terms, Cyber Essentials is you saying you have the security controls in place and Cyber Essentials plus is the Certification Body auditing the technical controls.

 - The certificate cost for Cyber Essentials Level 1 is around £300 + VAT.

 - The certificate cost for Cyber Essentials Plus is around £1,900 + VAT.